martinapons/martinapons.github.io/_pages/about.md

   - /about.html
 ---

 I’m a third year PhD Candidate in Economics and Climate Science at the University of Bern.
 My main research interest is the economic quantification of extreme climate weather events.
-I employ methods from natural sciences and use remote sensing information to create original data for my economic modelling.
+I employ methods from natural sciences and use remote sensing information to create original data for economic modelling.

 ## Publications